sebhtml/biosal/README.md

 One of the most important requirements of actors is that of acquaintances.
 An actor can only send message to one of its acquaintances.
+Acquaintance vectors were introduced in ([Hewitt and Baker 1977](http://dspace.mit.edu/handle/1721.1/41962), p.
+7,
+                section III.3).
+Any actor using an acquaintance vector is migratable by an actor machine.
+An actor machine can distribute and balance actors according to some arbitrary rules wwhen all the actors in an actor system use acquaintance vectors.

 [Important actor model papers](Documentation/Actors.md)